 An Environmental and Social Management Plan (including monitoring plan) has been developed to collate all management and mitigation measures developed throughout the ESIA into a single point.
 Presented within Chapter 21, it provides clarity regarding the impacts that have been identified, how they will be mitigated and managed, and through what means.
 It has been used as a basis for developing a suite of detailed management plans to be implemented throughout the construction phase; which will subsequently be updated again prior to the operation phase.
 These management plans have also been updated to the new Project configuration.

-An Environmental and Social Management System has also been developed as a framework document through which the ESMP will be implemented, tracked and reported upon.
-LSP places social and environmental performance as a core measurement of Project success, and through the framework ESMS (Chapter 22) sets out the means to achieve this through setting objectives and target, quantitative evaluation of management plan effectiveness and working towards continual improvement.
+An Environmental and Social Management System has also been developed as a framework document through which the ESMP will be implemented, tracked and measurement of Project success, and through the framework ESMS (Chapter 22) sets out the means to achieve this through setting objectives and target, quantitative evaluation of management plan effectiveness and working towards continual improvement.